NetBUG/llminference/evaluation.md

 Running vLLM on backends other than GPU seemed complicated and not worth the time, so some cells in the table are omitted.

-A spontaneous test was performed on H100 machine using three different builds with different Python versions. vLLM does not support 3.13, so only transformers-based generation was used; 3.10 ran into run-time issues so it was also excluded although it should technically work.
+A spontaneous test was performed on H100 machine using three different builds with different Python versions. vLLM does not support 3.13, so only transformers-based generation was used; 3.10 ran into run-time issues so it was also excluded although it should technically have worked.

 Python 3.11 showed slight although statistically insignificant increase in generation speed, which aligns with author's personal experience.